GalaxyDoge72/videoToAscii/README.md

 a video converter for ascii text lol

-to use this repo correctly you must:
+to use this repo correctly you must: first download the repository

+to convert a video:
 1. place your video in the folder
 2. run "videoExtract.py" wait for it to finish
 (Note: if an FFMPEG error shows, ignore it.
 This is planned to be part of the audio.)